top of page

 The Fearful

 Then there’s the Fearful part.
 This part might worry, “What if therapy opens up painful memories I’m not ready to face?”
-It’s cautious, guarding you against potential emotional overwhelm.
-This part fears that by delving too deep, you’ll uncover something too painful to handle.
+It’s understandably cautious, guarding you against potential emotional overwhelm.
+This part may fear that by delving too deep, you’ll uncover something too painful to handle.

-The Fearful part is vital in protecting you from rushing into intense emotions too quickly, ensuring that therapy proceeds at a pace that feels safe and manageable.
+The Fearful part is vital in protecting you from rushing into intense emotions too quickly, ensuring that therapy goes at a pace that feels safe and manageable for you.

 The Perfectionist

-The Perfectionist part is focused on doing therapy “right.”
+The Perfectionist part can be one who focuses on doing therapy “right.”
 It might say, “What if I’m not making progress fast enough?” or “What if I fail at this?”
-This part tends to hold high standards and fears failure or criticism.
-It’s often trying to protect you from the pain of rejection or disapproval.
+This part often holds very high standards and fears failure or criticism.
+It could be trying to protect you from the pain of rejection or disapproval.

-While this part can sometimes cause stress, its desire to excel can also drive you toward personal growth—when balanced with self-compassion.
+While this part can cause stress, its desire to excel can also drive you toward personal growth, when balanced with self-compassion.

 The Enthusiast